Azure/Vision-AI-DevKit-Pages/docs/_docs/011-HOL_Using_the_VisionSample.md

 - Click on the `SamplemoduleMobilenetforAIVisionDevkit` module name and click on `Module Identity Twin`.
 - Update the three desired properties (model, label, vam config) to map to your new URLs and hit `Save`.

-After a few minutes, your device should now be running your custom model!
+After a few minutes, your device should now be running your custom model.

 ### Test your new model